De Sitter vacua -- when are `subleading corrections' really subleading?: Dangerous corrections?

 It is worth noting that already in the strongly-warped case, the $\CF$ correction is dangerous for small $g_s$, which may not be obvious from the suppression factor $\propto g_s W_0^2/\V^{2/3}$.
 One would na\"ively expect that since $\V\propto g_s\cdot e^{1/g_s}$, smaller values of $g_s$ would suppress this correction the strongest.
 However, it is important to note that one is not free to choose $W_0$ independently --- in particular, in the strongly-warped case \cite{Junghans:2022exo} (adapted to our conventions)

 with $\tilde{\alpha}\sim \Op{1}$.
 Plugging this into the $\CF$ suppression factor,

 shows that indeed it grows for small $g_s$ contrary to our initial expectation.
+At the same time, this growth can be compensated by exponentially small $\zeta$, which can be achieved through large $MK$ consistently with \cite{Gao:2022fdi,Junghans:2022kxg}.

 Just as in the strongly-warped regime, one concludes that several corrections could be dangerous in the context of weakly-warped LVS de Sitter vacua.
+Parametric suppression of the $\Cflux$ correction would need large bulk flux contributions to the D3-tadpole; otherwise one would need the numerical coefficient $\Cflux$ to be small.
 One would at least need the corrections $\{\Clogs,\Cxi,\Cxii,\CF\}$ to either vanish or be suppressed through the explicit form of these numerical coefficients.
 This would require explicit computation of these coefficients in order to choose a construction for which they can be small, though they are not currently under control for general Calabi-Yau geometries and setups.
 Alternatively, if they are $\mathcal{O}(1)$, then the corresponding corrections would need to be included in the 4d low energy effective field theory and new searches for de Sitter solutions would need to be performed.